-Recognizing that Supply Chain is an important part of our business, SBFA worked together with Singapore Management University in 2018 to customize a 5-day intensive Supply Chain Leadership Development program for participants to learn about supply chain topics like risk management, sustainability, data analytics and digitization.
-XX participants from XX were asked to design Suntory's Supply Chain strategy for the next 10 years, and also work as a team on actual projects, in which their proposals were presented to Senior Management in a day-long Pressure Cooker Challenge.
+Recognizing that Supply Chain is an important part of our business, SBFA started working together with Singapore Management University in 2018 to customize a 5-day intensive Supply Chain Leadership Development program for participants to learn about supply chain topics like risk management, sustainability, data analytics and digitization.
+Participants from the region were asked to design Suntory's Supply Chain strategy for the next 10 years, and also work as a team on actual projects, in which their proposals were presented to Senior Management in a day-long Pressure Cooker Challenge.
 The program addresses challenges and opportunities in SBFA's supply chain and aims to identify the next generation of Supply Chain leaders in SBFA.